The saturation number of $C_6$: Introduction

-Based on the constructions that yields the upper bounds, F\"{u}redi and Kim believed the upper bounds are approximate optimal and proposed the following conjecture, which is widely open.
+Based on the constructions that yield the upper bounds, F\"{u}redi and Kim believed the upper bounds are approximately optimal and proposed the following conjecture, which is widely open.

 \begin{conj}[\cite{FK2011}] There exists a constant $k_0$ such that $sat(n,C_k)= \left(1+\frac 1 {k-4}\right)n+O(k^2)$ for all $k\geq k_0$. \end{conj}

 It seems quite difficult to determine the exact values of $sat(n,C_k)$ for any $k\ge6$ as mentioned by Faudree, Faudree and Schmitt \cite{FFS2011}.
 In this paper, we prove the following result, which improves Theorem~\ref{ZLS2015}.